Can I foster?

 Adoption

 Adopting a child is a permanent arrangement and the guardianship rights transfer to the adoptive parents.
 This means, as the adoptive parent, you will take on all legal responsibility for a child.
-Key Assets do not offer child adoption.
+Key Assets Australia do not offer child adoption.

 If you have identified that adoption or is not right for you, you may find that fostering can be a rewarding experience, allowing you to help a child or young person in need.
-Becoming a foster carer allows you to connect not only with foster children, but with other foster carers within your community.
+Becoming a Foster Carer allows you to connect not only with foster children, but with other Foster Carers within your community.

 Key Assets Australia is a non-government, not for profit, non-religious, children, family and community services agency.
 Our purpose is to achieve positive and lasting outcomes for children, families, and communities.